 We all love the backcountry and it’s our responsibility to take care of it.
 It’s vital that you follow the “leave no trace” (LNT) rules for protecting our planet.
 These are the most pertinent ones for backcountry water sources.

-Ensure you poop at least 200 feet from any water sources.
+- Ensure defecation at least 200 feet (60.96 m) from any water sources.
 Remember, fecal matter carries bacteria and other potential harmful pathogens.

-After pooping you need to bury it.
+- After defecation, you need to bury it.
 For multi day trips I recommend packing a folding shovel.
 You need to bury solid human waste at least 6 to 8-inches deep.
 At this depth, bacteria will decompose your waste, and compost it into earth matter.

-To avoid getting sick, wash your hands after relieving yourself.
+- To avoid getting sick, wash your hands after relieving yourself.
 Use a small amount of biodegradable soap and water.
 This is crucial if you’re cooking for yourself or for a group of people.
-After meals do your best to scatter old dishwater.
+Post meal-time do your best to scatter old dishwater.

 By now it should be evident that self water treatment in the backcountry is risky but achievable.
 In the U.S. and Canada you need to protect yourself from bacteria and protozoa.
 You have a wealth of choice between filters and purifiers.
 For international travel you need a to protect from viruses.
 In this instance you need purifier, but it’s best to add a prefilter too.